A bride and groom stand together with backpacks as the sunsets after their ceremony where the Yosemite Wedding permits allowed them.

 Preferred Time/Location: As your Yosemite elopement photographers, we’ll talk about these together and help you decide before you send this in.

-Maximum Number of Participants: This includes all involved (bride, groom, guests, officiant, photographers, etc.)
+Maximum Number of Participants: This includes all involved (bride, groom, guests, even children, officiant, photographers, etc.)

 Maximum Number of Vehicles: Same as above, and we can chat about this more too.
 Usually, we can take just one or two cars to make things easier and get some shots along the way!